matheushsaba/BIMVision-IfcIsolator/README.md

 To use this plugin with BIM Vision:

-1. Download the compiled `.dll` files from the [Releases](https://github.com/matheushsaba/BIMVision-FindByGuid/releases) section.
+1. Download the compiled `.dll` files and the `.exe` file from the [Releases](https://github.com/matheushsaba/BIMVision-IfcIsolator/releases) section.
 2. Paste the files into the appropriate BIM Vision plugins directory.

 **Plugin installation paths:**